numworks/epsilon/external_apps/README.md

 ### Setup nwlink

-Before your first run, you'll need to install nwlink on your computer.
+Before your first run, you'll need to install `nwlink` on your computer.
 ```shell
 npm install -g nwlink
 ```

+You will also need a C compiler (`gcc` is expected on Windows and Linux and `clang` is expected on MacOS).

+You can run [Epsilon's setup script](../build/setup.sh) for that.

 ### Run the app